Violation of an Order of Protection in Wake County

 Another common violation of a protection order is the failure to surrender a firearm.
 According to North Carolina General Statute § 50B-3.1 an individual must surrender all firearms, permits to purchase firearms, permits to carry concealed firearms, and include any identifying information to the firearms upon issuance of a protection order.

 The law expects individuals served with a protection order to surrender immediately.
 However, if the accused cannot surrender the firearms at time of issuance, he or she has up to 24 hours to surrender the aforementioned items to the sheriff.

 Criminal consequences for violation of a protection order vary depending on the circumstances.
 Generally, violation of a protection order is a class A1 misdemeanor, which is the most serious type of misdemeanor.
 An individual convicted of a class A1 misdemeanor faces a maximum penalty of up to 150 days in jail and a discretionary fine.

 However, should an individual commit a felony when violating the protection order, the criminal consequence would be one class higher than the felony committed.
 For example, conviction of assault with a deadly weapon is normally punished as a Class C Felony, punishable by a prison term of 44 to 98 months.

 However, if the individual commits assault with a deadly weapon on the victim after being issued a valid protection order, the conviction is now a Class B-2 Felony punishable by 94 to 393 months imprisonment.

-North Carolina Violation of a Protection Order Lawyer
+Speak to a Protection Order Lawyer Today!

 The criminal consequences of violating a valid protection order are serious.
 It is important to contact an experienced criminal defense attorney immediately following a domestic violence accusation.
 The experienced attorneys at Coolidge Law Firm can provide counsel during the protection order hearing and adequately advise you of the terms of a protection order if issued.